lsst-dm/dmtn-091/index.rst

 1. DECam DES SN fields
     - 8 shallow SN fields, 2 deep SN fields
     - griz observation sequences obtained ~ weekly
-    - deep fields have multiple exposures in one field in the same filter each night, with other filters other nights; shallow fields have a single griz sequence in one night.
+    - Deep fields have multiple exposures in one field in the same filter each night, with other filters other nights; shallow fields have a single griz sequence in one night.
 Former is more LSST-like.
     - Raw data are public
     - 10 fields from 2014 (DES Y2) in field SN-X3.
     - g (no particular reason for this choice)
-    - visits = [371412, 371413, 376667, 376668, 379288, 379289, 379290, 381528, 381529]
+    - Visits = [371412, 371413, 376667, 376668, 379288, 379289, 379290, 381528, 381529]
     - Available on lsst-dev in `/datasets/des_sn/repo_Y2`

 2. HSC New Horizons
-    - crowded stellar field (Galactic Bulge)
+    - Crowded stellar field (Galactic Bulge)
-    - available to us (not fully public?); unclear details of numbers of epochs, etc.
+    - Available to us (not fully public?); unclear details of numbers of epochs, etc.
-    - scientifically untapped
+    - Scientifically untapped
     - Available on lsst-dev at `/datasets/hsc/raw/newhorizons/`

 3. DECam Bulge survey
-    - crowded stellar field
+    - Crowded stellar field
     - Propoasal ID 2013A-0719 (PI Saha)
-    - limited publications to date: 2017AJ....154...85V; total boundaries of survey unclear.
+    - Limited publications to date: 2017AJ....154...85V; total boundaries of survey unclear.
-    - published example shows that globular cluster M5 field has 50+ observations over 2+ seasons in each of ugriz
+    - Published example shows that globular cluster M5 field has 50+ observations over 2+ seasons in each of ugriz

 4. DECam NEO survey
     - PI L. Allen